nillebco/rt-voice-assistant/README.md

 ## Slides

-The slides presented are in the doc/slides folder. you can run `npm i && npm run start` to get the Workshop experience.
+The slides presented are in the doc/slides folder. you can run `npm i && npm run start` to get the Workshop experience (on http://localhost:12345).
 Otherwise just open the md file in that folder.
 The architexture diagram is in the .excalidraw file.

 FIXME: copy the latest slides.